dcaton/Hubitat/QolSysIQPanel/README.md

 touch the small gray bar at the top of the screen, then choose Settings -> Advanced Settings -> Wifi and configure the Wifi settings.

     If your alarm panel is configured to use DHCP (the default), it is strongly suggested that you go into your router or DHCP server and reserve the IP address assigned to your alarm panel, so that it cannot change in the future.
 Alternatively, you can assign a static IP address to the alarm panel.
-Go into the Wifi setup screen, add a new Wifi connection and click the Advanced Settings checkbox in the Wifi parameters dialog.
+Go into the Wifi setup screen, add a new Wifi connection and click the Advanced Settings checkbox in the Wifi parameters dialog, then you can configure a static IP address.

 4. If your alarm system is monitored, you may want to call the monitoring station and put your system in test mode for some period of time.
 That way you can play with the various commands without having the police or fire department show up at your door.